Jonathan2745/NUSBounty/README.md

 ## Overview

-This application is Hosted on AWS web services, using PostgreSQL datavase, and using the React Native Framework
+This application is Hosted on AWS web services, using GraphQL database, and using the React Native Framework

 ## Features